aolney/easy2edm/README.md

 # easy2edm

+:warning:This is in progress and not fully functional:warning:

 This repo was forked from [easy2acl](https://github.com/acl-org/easy2acl) to better meet the needs of the [International Conference on Educational Data Mining](https://educationaldatamining.org/conferences/).

 Major differences: